Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/post-processing/hdr-output.md

 However, if you switch to a URP Asset that does not have HDR enabled, URP disables HDR Output until you change to a URP Asset with HDR enabled.

+If you enable HDR Output, URP uses more memory.

 **Note**: If HDR Output is active, the grading mode falls back to HDR, even if there is a different Color Grading Mode active in the URP Asset.

 ## HDR tone mapping in URP